writemorecode/thesis/chapters/method.typ

   bold(gamma)_i = min {j | C_s e_j >= bold(r)_i , 1<=j<=M}, quad 1<=i<=J.
 $

-We shall refer to this version of the first-fit algorithm as FFD in the rest of the report.
+We shall refer to this version of the first-fit decreasing algorithm as FFD in the rest of the report.
+We can also use this bin selection method for the best-fit decreasing (BFD) algorithm.

 == Upper bound on machine types